-We ask the committee to include language in the FY2021 budget that would waive these fees for graduate student workers serving a minimum of a half-time appointment.
-S.3916 filed by Chairwoman Stavisky and A.7241 filed by Assemblymember Pichardo would do just that.
+We ask the committee to include language in the FY2022 budget that would waive these fees for graduate student workers serving a minimum of a half-time appointment.
+Last year, S.3916 filed by Chairwoman Stavisky and A.7241 filed by Assemblymember Pichardo would do just that.
+This bill is being refiled and awaiting a bill number.
 This bill would exempt all graduate students employed by state systems as Teaching Assistants, Graduate Assistants, and Research Assistants from paying fees.
-This bill passed the Senate last year and we are hopeful to see this language included in the budget this year.
+This bill passed the Senate in 2019, passed the Senate Higher Education committee in 2020, and we are hopeful to see this language included in the budget this year.
 As members of the Higher Education Committees, we urge you to champion this issue and end mandatory fees for graduate student employees at the SUNY system.